 Configuration can also be locked using S1 switch on the main printed circuit board.
-Refer to Subsection 2.9 - Configuration Lockout Switch.
-The chart plate can be sealed using a lead seal to provide a positive indication that the electronics and configuration lockout switch may have been accessed.
+Refer to Subsection 2.9 -Lockout Switch Configuration.

 This feature also includes the special screw and plate that provide for the lead seal capability for sealing the chart plate.